Financial-Times/dotcom-page-kit/examples/express-app/readme.md

 Create an instance of your middleware and include it with `app.use()`
 ```
 const middelware = myMiddleware()
-app.use(my-middelware)
+app.use(middelware)
 ```

-Navigate to the root of this `express-app` and run `node src/app.js` to start the app on localhost:3456.
+Navigate to the root of this `express-app` and use `npm run build` to start the app on localhost:3456.

 Tip - Remember to build your middleware after making a change to make it available to the example app `athloi run build --filter anvil-middleware-my-middleware`.